Kent Trading Standards Checked Scheme

 12. Comply with the spirit and detail of civil and criminal laws relevant to your business.

 13. Do not cold call to obtain business.
-This includes door knocking, telephone calls etc.
+This includes door knocking, cold call telephone calls etc.

 14. Do not take advantage of vulnerable consumers.
 Try to provide additional support and assistance to vulnerable consumers.